khyatiparekh/Searching-for-Success/README.md

 3) When the next earnings report is expected from that company
 4) Plots to show the google trends for select keywords of that company
 5) The predicted probability that the stock price will increase after the next quarter's earnings have been released.

+## Project Data
+In this case, the project data is rather samll, and recorded in csv files saved in `Searching For Success/Data`.

+## Testing

+## Documentation

+## Using `Searching For Success` as a template